 - Promoting global awareness and use of systematic reviews in decision-making

-The Department of Health Reviews Facility is a collaboration between three centres of excellence: EPPI-Centre (Evidence for Policy and Practice Information and Co-ordinating Centre), UCL Institute of Education, University College London; CRD (Centre for Reviews and Dissemination), University of York; and PIRU (Policy Innovation Research Unit), London School of Hygiene and Tropical Medicine.
+The Department of Health and Social Care Reviews Facility is a collaboration between three centres of excellence: EPPI-Centre (Evidence for Policy and Practice Information and Co-ordinating Centre), UCL Institute of Education, University College London; CRD (Centre for Reviews and Dissemination), University of York; and PIRU (Policy Innovation Research Unit), London School of Hygiene and Tropical Medicine.

 In addition to conducting reviews we contribute to promoting the global awareness and use of systematic reviews through links with the Cochrane Collaboration’s Public Health, the Qualitative & Implementation Methods Groups and the Cochrane / Campbell Health Equity Methods Group.

-The Department of Health reviews facility has grown out of a previous ‘reviews facility’ in Health Promotion and Public Health; this is the longest-running programme of work in the EPPI-Centre, and has been funded by the Department since 1995.
+The Department of Health and Social Care Reviews Facility has grown out of a previous ‘reviews facility’ in Health Promotion and Public Health; this is the longest-running programme of work in the EPPI-Centre, and has been funded by the Department since 1995.

 Scope of the programme